jackmaden/philosophybreak/src/pages/articles/epicurus-on-why-death-should-not-concern-us/index.md

 We learn objectively that the universe existed before we were born, and that it will continue after our deaths; but from our subjective perspectives all that’s ever existed is our consciousness.
 The non-existence of consciousness thus feels like an outrageous impossibility.

-As the philosopher Tom Clark observes with his intriguing notion of [generic subjective continuity](https://www.naturalism.org/philosophy/death/death-nothingness-and-subjectivity), we struggle to comprehend our lives as a finite block of time because we live only _inside the block_.
+We struggle to comprehend our lives as a finite block of time because we live only _inside the block_.
 We characterize anything _outside the block_ as eternal blackness or oblivion, because that’s a tempting conception of ‘nothingness’.

 But, by contemplating unconsciousness and dreamless sleep, we can recognize that nothingness isn’t like that.